purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-calibration.md

 ## IMU Sensor calibration

-This guide is specifically for the LSM6DSV IMU calibration but you can use same steps for BMI160, BMI270 and LSM6DSO models too.
+This guide is specifically for the LSM6DSV IMU calibration running (l0ud/sfusion FW) but you can use same steps for BMI160, BMI270 and LSM6DSO models too.

 6 sides calibration needs to be done only once after you get or build your new tracker set.